Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 If everything works your browser should open and you can select the `notebook` and start experimenting!

-PDF, HTML, SlideShow Final Build Script
+PDF, HTML, SlideShow Build Script
 ------------
 There is a build script in the `src` directory.
 It is an IPython file.
 You can basicaly build shell scripts this way.
 To use the power of IPython commands save the file with the `.ipy' extension and call it with IPython.
 Even the magics work.
 To build the document use `ipython builddocs.ipy` You will have to change the paths to the software however.